DuckBot-Discord/ext.duck/README.md

 # ext.duck
-Utilities for DuckBot and it's sister projects
+Utilities for DuckBot and its sister projects